erstens/pinpoint/doc/installation.md

 	The default agent built this way will have log level set to DEBUG by default.
 If you're building an agent for release and need a higher log level, you can set maven profile to *release* when building :
 	`./mvnw install -Prelease -Dmaven.test.skip=true`
+	> notice : You can use the system `mvn` .For example ,Sometimes use proxy to download these resources .

 	The guide will refer to the full path of the pinpoint home directory as `$PINPOINT_PATH`.